thatlarrypearson/vehicle-telemetry-system/CircuitPythonMicrocontrollers.md

 ### Mac, Linux and Raspberry Pi Bash Instructions

-This is the summary of commands.
-The output is substantively similar to the above Windows output.
+The output these commands are substantively similar to the above Windows output.

 ```bash
 cd vehicle-telemetry-system